zdravkov/kendo-docs/api/javascript/kendo.md

 ##### format `String`

 The format string which should be used to format the value.
+[Number formatting](/framework/globalization/numberformatting) and [date formatting](/framework/globalization/dateformatting) depends on the current culture.

 ##### culture `String`